Cookies on the Gambling Commission website

 Measuring the impact of our work.

-We set out our strategic objectives in our corporate strategy.
-We want to demonstrate our progress towards these objectives so we are developing some key metrics that show the impact of our work.
+The purpose of our impact metrics is to demonstrate our progress in delivering positive outcomes for the public by using key metrics that show the impact of our work.
 By making more data available we hope to improve the evidence available to consumers and proactively influence the industry to improve consumer outcomes.
-We will also use the metrics to inform our priorities and strategies in the future.
+Our metrics will also be used to inform future priorities and strategy.

 What we do

-As the gambling regulator, our main impact on the gambling industry is in setting the requirements all the businesses we license must meet to reduce the risk of their customers experiencing gambling-related harm.
+As the gambling regulator, we impact the gambling industry by setting the requirements all the businesses we license must meet to reduce the risk of their customers experiencing gambling-related harm.
 The requirements we impose on licensees include controls to prevent children and young people from accessing age-restricted products.

 Outcomes

-• children are unable to gamble on age-restricted products we license
+• people under 18 years old are unable to gamble on age-restricted products provided by our licensees

 Outcome indicators